-Meaning of business - Profession - Profits of business or profession- Features of assessment of profits and gains - Rules for adjustment of profit and loss account - Depreciation u/s 32.
-Problems on business relating to sole trader only and problems on profession relating to Doctor, Advocate and Chartered Accountant.
+Meaning of business - Profession - Profits of business or profession - Features of assessment of profits and gains - Rules for adjustment of profit and loss account - Depreciation u/s 32.

 Module 2: Capital Gains

 Meaning and kinds of capital asset - Transfer - Transactions not regarded as transfer - Full value of consideration - Cost of acquisition- Cost of improvement - Capital gains exempt from tax exemptions from capital gains u/s 54.
 Problems on computation of short term and long term capital gains.